jiosephlee/fine-tuning-or-retrieval/README.md

 # fine-tuning-or-retrieval

-To run an experiment, first you will need to install these libraries (some bug fixes have not been pushed to the wheels available on pip and must be compiled from soruce)
+To run an experiment, first you will need to install these libraries (some bug fixes have not been pushed to the wheels available on pip and must be compiled from source)

 ```pip install flash-attn --no-build-isolation
 pip install git+https://github.com/huggingface/trl